-Nick Manning is the Head of the Governance & Public Sector Management (GPSM) group at the World Bank.
+Nick Manning was the former Head of the Governance & Public Sector Management (GPSM) group at the World Bank.
 He was previously an Advisor in the GPSM anchor and one of the leaders of the World Bank's Public Sector Performance Global Expert Team.
 He was Manager for Public Sector and Governance in the World Bank for the Latin American and Caribbean Region, and prior to that he was the Head of the Public Sector Management and Performance Division at the OECD, Lead Public Sector Management Specialist for South Asia in the World Bank, Adviser on public management to the Commonwealth Secretariat and Senior Technical Adviser to UNDP in Lebanon.
 He began his public sector career in local government in the U.K. and, before moving to international advisory work, was Head of Strategic Planning for an inner London Borough.

 Nick is Adviser to the Commonwealth Association for Public Administration and Management, member of the editorial board of the Public Management Review and Visiting Professor at the Herbert Simon Institute for Public Policy, Administration and Management.
 He has an extensive range of governance publications covering developing and developed countries, linking public administration with public budgeting and policy management.